Modern Slavery and Human Trafficking Statement by Tchibo Coffee International

-This statement sets out Tchibo Coffee International Limited’s our actions to understand all potential modern slavery risks related in our business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in our business and our supply chains.
-This statement relates to actions and activities during the financial year 1 April 2019 to 31 March 2020.
+This statement sets out Tchibo Coffee International Limited’s actions to understand all potential modern slavery risks related in our business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in our business and our supply chains.
+This statement relates to actions and activities during the financial year 1 April 2020 to 31 March 2021.

 As part of the coffee industry, we recognise that we have a responsibility to take a robust approach to slavery and human trafficking.

 We are committed to preventing slavery and human trafficking in our corporate activities, and to ensuring that our supply chains are free from slavery and human trafficking.

 1. Organisational Structure, our Business and our Supply Chains

 1.1 We are primarily a coffee distributor, offering fresh, sustainably-sourced coffees to businesses such as catering, university, hotels and convivence sectors in the UK and Ireland.
 We employ around 170 employees where half of these are field based who provide regular, face-to-face contact with customers.
 The remainder are office based that support the everyday function of our business from telesales, marketing, finance, commercial, customer support, HR, production and warehouse.
 Our customers range from cafés, restaurants, pubs and contract caterers and include both national retail chains and single-outlet independents.

 1.2 Our founders first started the business selling coffee to the home consumer back in 1949, over 70 years ago.
 The business remains owned by the same family.
 Tchibo Coffee International Limited came to the UK in 1991 where we have grown through different sectors and channels of business.
 We continue to operate as a standalone entity but with a new platform for further expansion and innovation by operating within a group of like-minded companies consisting of Tchibo, Matthew Algie and Capitol Foods.